atlan-antillia/EfficientNet-Lung-Colon-Cancer/README.md

 <h2>
 <a id="3">3 Pretrained model</a>
 </h2>
- We have used pretrained <b>efficientnetv2-m</b> to train Breast Cancer FineTuning Model.
+ We have used pretrained <b>efficientnetv2-m</b> to train Lung Colon Cancer FineTuning Model.
 Please download the pretrained checkpoint file from <a href="https://storage.googleapis.com/cloud-tpu-checkpoints/efficientnet/v2/efficientnetv2-m.tgz">efficientnetv2-m.tgz</a>, expand it, and place the model under our top repository.

 <pre>